 by David Goodfellow, ESSU Chairman and Member of the ISSF Rifle Committee.

 As everyone must be aware, the 2017 (1st printing) of the Rulebook brought in the changes to the Olympic program in respect of the loss of 50m prone rifle, 50m pistol and double-trap.
-These were replaced by mixed-gender team (pairs) events: 10m air rifle and pistol and mixed-Trap for shotgun.
-For Rifle and Pistol, the format was based on the ‘Air 50’ events that had been used by the European Shooting Confederation for several years, and indeed that format was used at the Junior World Championships which took place in Suhl, Germany, in June.
-Most of the competitors were not familiar with the format, the Qualification stage of which consisted of 25 shots fired by each of the Pair, hence the ‘Air 50’.
-The top eight teams qualified for the Finals.
-The separate Finals range had been constructed with the usual ten electronic targets, so it was impossible for all sixteen athletes to fire at the same time.
+These were replaced by mixed-gender team (pairs) events: 10m air Rifle and Pistol and Trap for shotgun.
+For Rifle and Pistol, the format was originally based on the ‘Air 50’ events that had been used by the European Shooting Confederation for several years, and indeed that format was used at the Junior World Championships which took place in Suhl, Germany, in June.
+However, most of the competitors were not familiar with the format, the Qualification stage of which consisted of 25 shots fired by each of the Pair, hence the ‘Air 50’ and the top eight teams qualified for the Finals.
+Most Finals ranges are constructed with ten electronic targets so it was impossible for all sixteen athletes to fire at the same time.
 Consequently, there had to be two series of semi-finals to establish the top four teams, who then competed in a bronze medal-match followed by the gold medal-match.
-All very well in theory, but with utter confusion during the change-over times, with the firearms having to be taken in and out of the range and placed on tables on either side, and the fact that each Final took about ninety minutes, it was a mess!
+All very well in theory, but with utter confusion during the change-over times, with firearms having to be taken in and out of the range and placed on tables on either side and the fact that each Final took about ninety minutes, it was a mess!
 The whole debacle was witnessed by Gary Anderson (Vice-President of the ISSF), and Franz Schreiber (Secretary-General), who were less than impressed, especially as it was transmitted live on ISSF TV.
-My report, as Chairman of the Rifle Jury, pulled no punches and it was obvious that this was not a good format for a new Olympic event.
-Consequently, following a subsequent meeting of the ISSF Technical Committee who were told that our President, Olegario Vazquez-Rana, did not like it, the entire format was re-written and, with a few minor changes, reflected the proposals put forwards by the Rifle and Pistol Committees at their meetings in November 2016.
-So, the new format is that each member of the pair will fire a 40-shot Qualifier in 50 minutes – the same as the former Woman’s match.
+My report, as Chairman of the Rifle Jury, made it clear that this was not a good format for a new Olympic event.
+Even the ISSF President, Olegario Vazquez-Rana, did not like it and a subsequent meeting of the ISSF Technical Committee decided to substitute the format with one that reflected the proposals put forward by the Rifle and Pistol Committees in 2016.
+The current format is that each member of the pair will fire a 40-shot Qualifier in 50 minutes, which is the same as the former Woman’s match.
 The top five pairs will then shoot a shoulder-to-shoulder Final, using all ten targets on the Finals range.
 There are a few additional Rules about firing alternately in prescribed time-limits, but it will basically be similar to the elimination-style format used in all other Finals.
 The Finals take about 35 minutes, so much more compact and, hopefully, more exciting!

 See below for the relevant Rule changes in the 2nd printing of the Rulebook: